NREL/SAInt_HELICS_interface/README.md

    |<b>Figure 3</b>|

 #### Loading the visual studio project
   1. Double click the *SAInt_HELICS_interface* to open it.
 It should look like as shown in Figure 4.
 Make sure that the branch *DCUCOPF_DynGas* is selected.
-Then you will see the *HelicsDotNet.sln* in the solution section of *Team Explorer*.
+Then you will see the *SAInt_HELICS.sln* in the solution section of *Team Explorer*.

    |![Figure4](ReadMeImages/Figure4.png)|
    |:--:|
    |<b>Figure 4</b>|

-  2. Double click *HelicsDotNet.sln* to open the project in the *Solution Explorer*.
+  2. Double click *SAInt_HELICS.sln* to open the project in the *Solution Explorer*.
 Your *Solution Explorer* will look like as shown in Figure 5.

    |![Figure5](ReadMeImages/Figure5.png)|
    |:--:|